 The near-linear response of pneumatic tires is not just a matter of comfort.
 It also improves traction at higher speeds, because the tires don't tend to bounce as much as harder tires do.
 Bouncing can cause loss of traction in high speed corners, because when the tire is airborne, it can't have any traction.

 A peneumatic tire can compress nearly all the way to the rim without any risk of damage either to the rim or to itself.Airless tires do have their applications.
 They can work well either where speeds are very slow, or where surfaces are very smooth.
 Thus, they're pretty satisfactory for wheelchairs, especially those mainly used indoors, and also for railroad trains, roller skates, furniture casters, children's riding toys and wagons.

 For adjustment of the spokes of wheels, the word "truing" is used, rather than "alignment".

 This tool is sometimes confusingly called a "hex wrench," "Allen key" or "hex key."

-The terms involving "hex" can be confusing, because normal cap screws also commonly have (male) hexagonal heads, and hexagonal box or socket wrenches fit them.
+The terms involving "hex" can be confusing, because normal cap screws also commonly have (external) hexagonal wrench flats, and hexagonal box or socket wrenches fit them.